 There are those who have always had horses (me!) and there are those who have never had contact with horses, but would like to.
-We as horse people tend to be wary of those seeking equine company when it’s a person with little to no experience.
+We, as horse people, tend to be wary of those seeking equine company when it’s a person with little to no experience.
 We think of all the mistakes they could make and all the damage they could do.
 We think of the poor horse that may become prey to their feverish pettings and coddlings.

-- People who have had years of horse experience often come with pre-conceived notions of what horsemanship is, and what training should look like.
+Con: People who have had years of horse experience often come with pre-conceived notions of what horsemanship is, and what training should look like.

 Often, horses love the energy and innocence coming from the inexperienced.
-Sometimes ignorance is bliss.
+Sometimes ignorance really is bliss.